MilanStaffehl/numdantic/README.md

   - Shape (dimensionality and axis lengths)
   - dtypes
   - Axis length for same-length axes
-- **Minimalistic**: There are exactly two types that make `numdantic` work and that you need to learn about - nothing more!
+- **Minimalistic**: There is only one type that makes `numdantic` work and that you need to learn about - nothing more!

 ## Installation